-The yield and quality of alkaloids in the bark is improved by hybridizing the flowers of the richest Frc.
-387. Plantation with young trees of Cinchona at Lindula, Ceylon.
-While the Cinchonas are all natives of tropical South The Cinchonas may be propagated by cuttings or seeds.
-At the present the principal method of cultivation is by the selection of seeds from those The seeds germinate in from 2 to 6 weeks, and are transplanted several times and finally arranged in rows as in an orchard,-America, they are now extensively cultivated in the Bast Indies, from which most of our commercial supplies are derived.
-Reproduced by permission of The Philadelphia Commercial Museum. plants that run high in alkaloids. trees.
+America, they are now extensively cultivated in the East Indies, from which most of our commercial supplies are derived.
+The Cinchonas may be propagated by cuttings or seeds.
+At the present the principal method of cultivation is by the selection of seeds from those plants that run high in alkaloids.
+The yield and quality of alkaloids in the bark is improved by hybridizing the flowers of the richest utess.
+The seeds germinate in from 2 to 6 weeks, and are transplanted several times and finally arranged in rows as in an orchard.--Reproduced by permission of The Philadelphia Commercial Museum.